Hi-PACE/hipace/docs/source/run/get_started.rst

 .. code-block:: bash

    cd examples/get_started/
-   ../../build/bin/hipace inputs # run the simulation
+   ../../build/bin/hipace inputs_normalized # run the simulation

 Then you can use the `openPMD-viewer <https://github.com/openPMD/openPMD-viewer>`__ to read the simulation output data.
 Directory `examples/get_started/` also contains this :download:`example notebook <../../../examples/get_started/notebook.ipynb>`.
 Reading the simulation output only takes these few Python commands: